haz/IPPC2023/index.md

 ## Evaluation
 The exact details of the evaluation process are still in discussions (in order to be able to accomodate planing and learning approaches), but the general lines will follow the evaluation of the past [IPPC 2011](http://users.cecs.anu.edu.au/~ssanner/IPPC_2011/index.html) competition.

+In addition we intend to make the following changes to the 2011 evaluation (subject to community discussions)
+1. Per-instance time limits instead of an overall 24 hour time limit.
+2. Competitor can do as many simulations as it wants before it initiates the final evaluation of 30 trials.
+3. We're considering using strong manual baseline policies for max normalization (hence scores will not necessarily be in [0,1]) <!-- to deal with the issues raised in Jendrik's paper. -->

 Domains (note numbers might change this year)
 - 8 domains
 - 10 instances per domain